-We hold monthly meetings at a secure location here in Austin, on the 4th Saturday of each month (with exceptions for holiday weekends).
-There is a room to change clothes and make up if you need it.
 An in-person preliminary screening interview with 2 of our members is required prior to attending a meeting.
 Membership in Alpha Tau further requires membership in Tri-Ess national.
 Apart from offering support for it's chapter's members, Tri-Ess also publishes a professional magazine for it's members, The Mirror.

 Our local chapter hosts a variety of programs for it's members; including presentations from Transgender Community leaders and helping professionals, make-over and fashion presentations and seminars, dinners out (for those who are comfortable) at local TG-friendly restaurants and shopping trips at TG-friendly stores after hours or events at members homes, as well as functions with other local area support organizations.
-At the meetings we have a potluck dinner sometimes with a theme and occasionally play board games, charades and pictionary or just talk about things that are happening in our lives.
+Sometimes we have a potluck dinner with a theme and occasionally play board games, charades and pictionary or just talk about things that are happening in our lives.

 Some topics include: